Therapy that meets you where you are

 Self-doubt & Inner criticism

 You hold yourself to high standards, but when those expectations turn into constant self-judgment, they can start to take a toll.
 If you often feel like nothing is ever “good enough,” therapy can help you develop a more balanced and supportive way of relating to yourself.
 By building self-compassion, you can move forward with confidence rather than fear of failure.
+Learn more about therapy for self-criticism and perfectionism here.

 Multiracial & Cultural identity

 Navigating the complexities of a multiracial identity can feel isolating—especially when you don’t fit into a single box.
 Whether you’re exploring questions of belonging, cultural identity, or self-acceptance, therapy is a space where all parts of you are welcome.
 Together, we’ll work on embracing your full identity, processing your experiences, and helping you feel more at home in your own skin.
+Learn more about identity support here.

 Evidence-based approaches for meaningful change